adonaydem/battle-of-nets/README.md

 ### **InceptionNet Joins the Battle**
 ***March 10, 2025***

 A version inspired by **InceptionNet** was trained and quantized retaining **99.68%** of its original accuracy while achieving a **2.133x speedup**.
-VGG19 previously led with a 2.168x speedup and 99.46% accuracy, while ResNet20 held 99.74% accuracy but only improved speed by 1.2768x.With its strong balance between performance and efficiency, InceptionNet positions itself as a serious competitor.
+VGG19 previously led with a 2.168x speedup and 99.46% accuracy, while ResNet20 held 99.74% accuracy but only improved speed by 1.2768x.

 It's important to note ResNets still dominate in terms of sole speed, but are less affected by quantization.

 ### **VGG19 vs ResNet20: Quantization Showdown**